EHB-MCT/assignment-2-AnkeVanHumbeeck/docs/progress.md

 29/11:
     Added explanation, files breakdown, explanation data flow, and sources to the README file, and a progress.md file with the progress so far

+02/01:
+    Made the contribiting.md and the CODE_OF_CONDUCT.md file and added all necessary info